dknight/whoopee/2024-10-05 laura-unit-testing-framework-for-lua.md

 ## Stubs

-Stubs are the mock values of any table, useful for simulating the implementation.
-Default functions in Lua can also be stubbed.
+Stubs are the mock values of any table, useful for simulating the implementation.Functions from Lua standard library can also be stubbed.
 After the test, do not forget to restore stub `Stub:restore()`, which restores the original field or function.

 ```lua
 local stubFn = function(prog)